-Marlene Amstad is Professor of Practice in Economics at the Chinese University of Hong Kong, Shenzhen (CUHK-SZ) and Member of the Board of Directors at the Swiss Financial Market Supervisory Authority (FINMA).
+Marlene Amstad is Professor of Practice in Economics at the Chinese University of Hong Kong, Shenzhen (CUHK-SZ) and Co-Director of the Center for Financial Technology and Social Finance at the Shenzhen Finance Institute (SFI).
+She serves as Vice Chair of the Board of Directors at the Swiss Financial Market Supervisory Authority (FINMA).
 Her research interests are Money, Banking and Financial Markets with an emphasis on central banks, asset management, and financial institutions.
 She publishes in refereed and policy oriented journals such as Journal of International Money and Finance, Oxford Bulletin of Economics and Statistics, Economic Policy Review and BIS Quarterly Review.

 Previously, Marlene acted as Deputy Director at the Swiss National Bank (SNB), served as the Head of Investment Strategy and Financial Market Analysis (with CHF 250bn AuM at the time) and was a member of the SNB investment committee.
 At the Bank for International Settlements (BIS) office in Hong Kong she coordinated the Asian Bond Fund initiative (ABF) for 11 leading Asian central banks (Reserve Bank of Australia, The People’s Bank of China, Hong Kong Monetary Authority, Bank Indonesia, Bank of Japan, The Bank of Korea, Bank Negara Malaysia, Reserve Bank of New Zealand, Bangko Sentral ng Pilipinas.
 Monetary Authority of Singapore, Bank of Thailand).
 As central bank specialist she regularly holds research fellowships, most recently with the Federal Reserve Bank of New York, the Bank of Japan, Bank of Finland and BIS.